-- general climate obligations in the jurisdictions where The Climate Governance Initiative is present though its global network of national Chapters;
+- General climate obligations in the jurisdictions where The Climate Governance Initiative is present though its global network of national Chapters;

-- how company law and directors’ duties in these jurisdictions require directors to incorporate climate change into their strategies, legal oversight, and supervision of the companies entrusted to their care;
+- How company law and directors’ duties in these jurisdictions require directors to incorporate climate change into their strategies, legal oversight, and supervision of the companies entrusted to their care;

-- disclosure obligations; and then
+- Disclosure obligations; and

-- advice to directors.
+- Advice to directors.

 Litigation challenging companies’ contributions to climate change is becoming a reality in many countries.
-Over fifteen hundred cases have been filed as of the end of 2020 to recoup some of the damage caused by climate change or the costs of adaptation, or to challenge governments’ or corporations’ actions or failure to act.
-Challenges to the actions—and inactions—of directors are starting to accumulate, evidenced in stark form by the judgment in the Netherlands on 26 May 2021, ordering Royal Dutch Shell to reduce its CO2 emissions by 45% from 2019 levels by the end of 2030.
+Over 2,000 cases have been filed as of 31 May 2022, seeking to recoup some of the damage caused by climate change or the costs of adaptation, or to challenge governments’ or corporations’ actions or failure to act.
+Challenges to the actions—and inactions—of companies and their directors are starting to emerge, evidenced in stark form by the judgment in the Netherlands on 26 May 2021, ordering Royal Dutch Shell to reduce its CO2 emissions by 45% from 2019 levels by the end of 2030.